 PSEG LI is continuing the design and development of AMI-enabled capabilities including the Remote Connect Switch (RCS) integration and AMI integration with its Outage Management System (OMS).
 PSEG LI is in the vendor engagement process for the Commercial and Industrial (C&I) portal, Advanced Billing Engine, and Green Button Connect initiatives.
-In its implementation of the various data sharing platforms the Department recommends that PSEG LI; 1) actively seek and incorporate input from anticipated users of the data platforms and 2) provide real-time access to customers' load data enabled by AMI; with that information available contemporaneously to customers, the utility, and third-party market participants, with customer consent or the appropriate masking of customers, the utility, and third-party market participants to effectively utilize such data on an equal basis.
+In its implementation of the various data sharing platforms the Department recommends that PSEG LI; 1) actively seek and incorporate input from anticipated users of the data platforms and 2) provide real-time access to customers' load data enabled by AMI; with that information available contemporaneously to customers, the utility, and third-party market participants, with customer consent or the appropriate masking of customer identity.
+Real time and contemporaneous access by all parties are essential to enabling customers, the utility, and third-party market participants to effectively utilize such data on an equal basis.
 It is recommended that PSEG LI take the appropriate steps needed to achieve real time contemporaneous access to customer load data and update the Department on the process and implementation plan it intends to follow in its initial 2019 Utility 2.0 quarterly update.